 Dr. Dale Bredesen, Visiting Professor of Neurology and Director of the Mary S. Easton Center for Alzheimer's Disease Research at UCLA, was featured in the April 27 California Health Report regarding his theory that Alzheimer's disease is caused by a combination of complex chronic imbalances in the brain and that treating the disease requires a broad, integrative approach.

-Dr. Joshua Grill, Director of the Katherine and Benjamin Kagan Alzheimer's Disease Treatment Development Program and leader of the Mary S. Easton Center's Recruitment and Education Program, was featured in the August 12 UCLA Health regarding a campaign to collect pre-owned iPods and MP3 players for Alzheimer's disease and dementia patients in nursing homes.
+The UCLA publication Vital Signs (Spring Issue) featured Dr. Joshua Grill, Director of the Katherine and Benjamin Kagan Alzheimer's Disease Treatment Development Program and leader of the Mary S. Easton Center's Recruitment and Education Program in a story on the Easton Center’s Tunes for Alzheimer's Patients Program.

 Dr. Liana Apostolova, Associate Professor of Neurology and a member of UCLA's Mary S. Easton Center for Alzheimer's Disease Research, was quoted in a March 6 WebMD article about a study showing that the number of people who die from Alzheimer’s disease may be five times higher than previously thought.